 Its height averages 5.7 feet (1.75 meters).
 Males weigh 110 to 121 pounds (50 to 55 kilograms), and females weigh about 11 pounds (5 kilograms) more than males.

-They are among the largest birds in the world, and they’re found primarily in Australia, but also in New Guinea, Indonesia, Solomon Islands, and the Philippines.
+They’re found primarily in Australia, but also in New Guinea, Indonesia, Solomon Islands, and the Philippines.

 Emus beat the heat in hot, arid habitats: Their greyish-to-brownish body feathers provide almost complete protection from solar radiation.
 Though equipped with this natural sunscreen, they also live in grasslands, savannahs, and forests, preferring areas with access to standing water.